ymzhang-cs/RandGen/README.md

 ### Verified Users Service

 Verified users will get 10 UUID at a time.
-They can use these UUIDs to generate verified random number.
+They can use these UUIDs to generate verified random number for 1 time.
+These record will be cited as **Verified**.

 It means that they cannot generate multiple times to get a special number.
-Every use of UUID-Generation will be supervised because these record will be cited as **Verified**.
+Every use of UUID-Generation will be supervised, and every UUID is connected to a fixed nickname.

+Notice: The UUID is irrelevant to the generated results.
+The UUID is just a tool for authentication.
+The random number actually generated is determined by the current timestamp.

+Every **Authorized Entry** will be stored with these info:

 - Verified username
 - Timestamp
 - Range
+- Number of generated numbers
 - Result
 - Special HASH code
 - Unauthorized mark

-## Structure
+## Language and Framework Used

 The website front-end is made using templates with Flask.
 Entries are stored using SQLite.